 I find it is best to turn my eraser tool up on high, and I start to eraser the larger sections I want to erase first.
 This way, it allows me to have a clean erase.

-Also, the larger erase will help you to be sure to eraser all you need to in the area you are erasing.
+Also, the larger erase will help you to be sure to erase all you need to in the area you are erasing.
 This can be important if you are working on a background where it is hard to see what you are erasing.

 Erase Medium Areas

-After I have erased the larger areas, I will erase the areas using a medium-size eraser.
+After I have erased the larger areas, I will erase the areas using a medium-sized eraser.
 Depending on what I am erasing, I will bring my eraser setting between 30 to 60%.
 This allows me to get close to the edge but not right at the edge of what I am erasing.

 Erase Close to the Edges